NaN-NaN-sempai/WhatsappWeb_Notification_Audio_Overrider/README.md

 The BAT file opens a new instance of the service each time so if, by any reason, you need to restart it by the BAT file, go to the Windows Task Manager and kill any `Node.js JavaScript Runtime` task.

 If you activated the option to start the server on Windows start up  a CMD window will show on screen after turning On your computer, it is the BAT file being executed.

+### If everything is okay, now when you receave a new message the new sound will play instead of the default one.